chaos-mesh/chaos-mesh/website/blog/2020-9-18-chaos-mesh-action-integrate-chaos-engineering-into-your-ci.md

 ……
 ```

-The output indicates a regular series of 10 millisecond delays that last about 5 seconds each..
+The output indicates a regular series of 10-millisecond delays that last about 5 seconds each.
 This is consistent with the chaos configuration we injected into chaos-mesh-action.

 # Current status and next steps